cjprieb/Bookmarker/notes.md

 * ~~display summary as html~~
 * ~~update count is not total, but rather single parsing~~
 * ~~saved media items don't seem to have a chapter url, nor title url~~
-* Refresh duplicates items in list (online update tab)
+* refresh duplicates items in list (online update tab)
+* don't show display title in alt titles

 ## KANGAETE KOTO
 * how to handle multiple updates for the same item??